SeedSigner/seedsigner/README.md

 * Various code optimizations
 * Project donation information
 * ORANGE text! (looks great with orange pill enclosure!)

+KNOWN ISSUE:
+* The seed word "yellow" was inadvertently replaced with the word "ORANGE" in the hard-coded BIP 0039 seed word list.
+It will not be possible to enter the word "yellow" if your seed contains that word.
+This issue will be corrected in the next release.

 Considerations:
 * Built for compatibility with Specter v1.1.0 and up